slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Verifiers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST used tamper-proof [full attestations](#full-attestations) appropriate to their SCP when making the assessment.

+The SLSA source track MAY create additional tags to include in `verifiedLevels` which attest to other properties of a revision (e.g. if it was code reviewed).
+All SLSA source tags will start with `SLSA_SOURCE_`.

 #### Example

 ```json